keithdw1972/coding.blog/posts/2020-07-20_Deploy-PR-AzureDevops.md

 To achieve automatic deployments of Pull Requests in Azure DevOps, we need a few things beside the obvious ones like a Kubernetes Cluster and your application as a Container with a Helm Chart or deployment definition.

+- Azure DevOps Service Connections for Azure, Kubernetes and a Container Registry (taken as given in this post)
 - Azure Pipeline to build the app and deploy it
 - An optional Build Trigger to kick off the pipeline